Dangerous overnight severe storms expected in Midwest, South

 The state’s popular EagleCam captured the moment on Sunday morning in which high winds blew a 20-year-old eagle’s nest out of a tree, killing an eaglet that had hatched just days earlier.
 Officials believed heavy snow that fell in a weekend blizzard — coupled with the weight of the more than 2,000-pound nest — became too much for the tree to support.

-In Nebraska, conditions varied drastically Tuesday, with snow expected in the northwest while residents in Omaha, on the state's eastern edge, enjoying temperatures in the mid-70s.

-The threat of fire danger is expected to remain high Tuesday across portions of far western Oklahoma, the Texas Panhandle, northeastern New Mexico and far southeastern Colorado, with low humidity, dry vegetation and wind gusts as high as 70 mph (110 kph), according to the National Weather Service.
+Fire danger persisted across portions of far western Oklahoma, the Texas Panhandle, northeastern New Mexico and far southeastern Colorado, with low humidity, dry vegetation and high wind gusts.
+Officials issued a fire warning for Custer County in western Oklahoma and urged some residents near the town of Weatherford to evacuate their homes because of a wildfire that was moving quickly.

-Associated Press writers Trisha Ahmed in St. Paul, Minn., and Margery A. Beck in Omaha, Neb., contributed to this report.
+Associated Press writers Trisha Ahmed in St. Paul, Minn., Margery A. Beck in Omaha, Neb., and Claire Savage in Chicago contributed to this report.